Yihan-Zhang-IC/Introduction/index.md

 <summary><b>More on this project</b></summary>
 <p class="" style="margin: 4px;"></p>

-- Full-stack engineering efforts from device fabrication to software design.
+- SRAM design achieves extremely low leakage, high density, and fast operation all at once.
-- 65.8 LSB/pH from on-chip pH sensing site to digital data interface.
+- Topological innovation verified across technology nodes (180nm & 55nm).
-- Easy to use with a total of 8 pins: VDD, VSS, and 6 digital signal pins.
+- Easy to use with a single external supply and a single operation mode.
-- Designed with data acquisition software for easy, real-time pH monitoring.
+- State-of-the-art performance.
 </details>

 <p class="" style="margin: 16px;"></p>